Using your tax dollars to drain the life from your community

 One time money vs. Structural revenue

-2This system creates very well-paid, but temporary construction jobs.
-It also creates a very healthy slug of one-time money for cities in the form of construction permits.
+2Developments like these create very well-paid, but temporary construction jobs.
+But what makes them truly irresistible is the allure of one-time money for cities in the form of impact fees and permits.

 What was supposed to happen

-The FAA acknowledged the vicious cycle between airports and communities in 1973.
-Airport operators never bothered with communities before acting.
-They would make the cost/benefit analysis that it was better to act and wait for communities to sue.
-Worst case scenario?
-Communities were successful and the airport would adjust.
-If not, the airport paid no cost.
+In 1973 the FAA acknowledged the vicious cycle of conflict between airports and communities.
+Airport operators never bothered with communities before acting, instead making the cost/benefit analysis that it was better to act and wait for communities to sue.
+Worst case?
+A suit might be successful and the airport would compensate an individual property owner using FAA grants.

-The Sea-Tac Communities Plan of 1976 was meant to break that cycle.
-The idea was to develop an equitable system whereby mitigation could be negotiated in advance.
-And as operational revenue increased, communities would share in some form of ongoing compensation.
+The Sea-Tac Communities Plan of 1976 was supposed to break that cycle.
+The idea was to develop an equitable system whereby harms could be minimized and mitigation could be negotiated in advance.
+As operational revenue increased, communities would share in some form of ongoing and progressive compensation.

 What did happen

-But what happened instead for every other city?
+Instead?
+Local governments reverted to the same economic benefits arguments.
 Small grant programs, funded with our own property taxes through the Port’s Property Tax Levy.
-These grants are designed to promote ‘economic growth’, the Port’s stated mission.
-But those grants are literally the Port redistributing our own taxes; and almost always for projects which ultimately will also benefit the Port.
+But those grants are literally the Port redistributing our own taxes; and almost always for projects which ultimately benefit the Port more.

-In fact, over time it has actually weakened municipalities like the City of Des Moines.
-We call it ‘municipal vampirism’ because the life blood of any city is property taxes.
-It is the key to structural revenue and maintaining good public schools.
-On top of the noise and pollution, if that life blood is drained, few cities or school systems can hope to thrive.
+We call this ‘municipal vampirism’ because the life blood of any city is property taxes.
+It is the key to maintaining local services and good public schools.
+There are significant impacts beyond noise and pollution and it is time to address these head on.
+If that life blood is drained, few cities or school systems can hope to thrive.

-The Port’s system of grant-based compensation system sucks out that essential energy in order to make itself stronger.
+The Port’s system of property acquisition and grant-based compensation sucks out essential energy and makes itself stronger.

-The most insidious part of this whole strategy is that the Port is able to tout all its great work for King County on all media outlets.
-And since almost no politician or union boss can resist the one-time money and “the golden shovel” photo-op; the Port, like The Count, has usually had no need to ‘hard sell’ or compel anyone to do anything.
+The most insidious part of this whole strategy is that the Port is able to tout all its great work for King County on media outlets.
+Since few politicians have been able to resist the one-time money and “the golden shovel” photo-op; the Port, like the Count, has usually had no need to ‘hard sell’ or compel anyone to do anything.

 Dracula is always invited in.